aldopando/BellabeatCaseStudy/README.md

 Observations.

--***We filtered out the week 9 because we are grouping users by how many MET-minutes per week they achieved, meaning we have to use complete weeks and week 9 only contains 6 days***.
+-***We can observe a peak of 14 low-active users during the first week of the first month***.
-- ***We can observe that more than 15 participants were involve in low-active physical activities throughout the two months***.
+- ***The weeks with more highly-active users were the week 1 and 4***.
-- ***The peak of users reaching moderately-active physical activity was during week 4 (the last week of the first month), afterward we can see a drop in users starting the second month and a great increase of low-active users***.
+- ***We can see a gradual increment of moderately-active users from week 1 to week 3, aftwerward the number of people moderately-active remains the same until the week 7 when there is peak of 10 moderately-active users, then this number drops in the week 8***.

 ---